agmccar/oregon-nes/README.md

-## Oregon Trail remake for the NES!
+## Oregon Trail remake for the NES

 Re-write of the original Oregon Trail for the Apple II.
 It's a work in progress.